 - Degree to which an action surpasses normal business practice in a sector.

 - GHG reduction potential or effect of the implemented action.

 - Level of commitment demonstrated by the applicant.

-Action items must be deemed to be better than business-as-usual.
+Note: Judges will be looking for described activities that are deemed to be better than business-as-usual.

 1. Please see the Greenhouse Gas Protocol's diagram (PDF) (5 pp, 2 MB) for examples of Scope 3 emissions categories.